clawnify/table-app/README.md

-# Clawnify Table App: The Open-Source Clay Alternative for SaaS
+# OpenClaw Table App: The Open-Source Clay Alternative for SaaS

 A flexible, multi-table data UI for building SaaS dashboards, CRM tools, and spreadsheet-like apps.
 Part of the [OpenClaw](https://github.com/openclaw/openclaw) ecosystem.
 Zero cloud dependencies — runs locally with SQLite.